gasolin/lingascript/README.md

-# lingascript
+# LingaScript

+**This project is Work in Progress**

-lingascript is a multilingal programming language, which support write code with non-English languages (currently support Traditional and Simplified Chinese).
+LingaScript is a multilingal programming language, which support write code with non-English languages (currently support Traditional and Simplified Chinese).

-lingascript is derived from Typescript and Javascript.
-With lingascript you can any environment that works for Javascript.
+LingaScript is derived from Typescript and Javascript.
+With LingaScript you can any environment that works for Javascript.

 ## Usage